Vadims06/ospfwatcher/README.md

  ## Kibana settings
  1. **Index Templates**
- Have been already created by `logstash-index-creator` container in compose yaml file.
+ Have been already created by `ospf-logstash-index-creator` container in compose yaml file.
  Open `Management -> Stack Management -> Index Management ->[ Index Templates ]` to make sure that the following templates are in the list:
     * `ospf-watcher-costs-changes`
     * `ospf-watcher-updown-events`